Flood warning: Iowa Flood Center

 The Iowa Flood Center at the University of Iowa operates the largest real-time flood monitoring system of its kind in the world.
 It includes more than 200 real-time stream stage sensors that feed data into the Iowa Flood Information System where data can be viewed, online, by disaster management staff and the general public.
 The stream stage sensors, mounted on bridges and culverts, use ultrasonic sensors to monitor stream and river levels.
+The Iowa Flood Information System is considered "one of the best in the country", according to the Washington Post.

+Australia

+In Australia, flood warnings are handled by the Bureau Of Meteorology as well as local councils.
+The method of distributing the warning can vary but is usually transmitted by radio, social media and dedicated apps.

+In other countries

+In Canada, a heavy rainfall warning, which indicates rainfall amounts that could produce flooding are expected, has basically the same meaning as a flood watch.

+In Europe, there is the European Flood Awareness System and the commercial product including app and data services FloodAlert.